everweij/typescript-result/readme.md

 }
 ```

 Note that we didn't specify any explicit return type for the `divide` function.
 In most cases TypeScript is smart enough to infer the result types most of the times for you.
-In case of the example above, the return type gets infered to `Result<number, DivisionByZeroError>`.
-There are good reasons to specify the return type explicitly (e.g. clarity, readability, etc.), but in general it is up to you whether you want type your returns explicitly or not.
+In case of the example above, the return type gets inferred to `Result<number, DivisionByZeroError>`.
+There are good reasons to specify the return type explicitly (e.g. clarity, readability, etc.), but in general it is not technically a necessity and therefore up to you to decide to define your returns explicit or not.

 Also note that when using `Result.ok` it is optional to provide a value (`Result.ok()`), simply because not all operations produce a value.